aoertel/ultrametric-matrix-tools/README.md

 ```console
 cargo build --release
 ```
-The compiled Rust library is located at `./target/release/` and can be copied from there.
+The compiled Rust library is located in `./target/release/` and can be copied from there.

 ### Build Python Module
 The Python module is build from the Rust code using the [PyO3](https://github.com/PyO3/pyo3).
 To build the Python module, you need to [install Cargo](https://www.rust-lang.org/tools/install) and run:
 ```console
 cargo build --release
 ```
-The compiled Python module is located at `./target/release/` and can be copied from there.
+The compiled Python module is located in `./target/release/` and can be copied from there.

-To export the Python wheels from a Linux system run the following commands:
+To export the Python wheels from a Linux host system run the following commands:

 Linux (requires docker):
 ```console